newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show the personal side of standby and show there competence
+To show the personal side of standby and show their competence

 ### Method

-We interview family members about what they think STBY and their employees do, and have achieved.
+We interview a few family members (partners) of employees about what they think STBY is doing and where individual employees are good at.

+### Outcome

+* Improve perception of the organisation
+* Create insights within the organisation
+* Improve relationship with existing audience

 ## Pitch 5